csherland/ECE465-MatrixInversion/README.md

 Deployment
 ----------
 A fast deploy script is included with this project in the scripts directory.
+This features deployment to either Cooper Union ICE Lab servers (requires an ICE account) or AWS (requires an ssh token).
+Further details are described within the script comments.

 Authors
 -------